-The appeal site is found on a well-lit, footpath alongside high street stores which have brightly lit shop frontages, which as we have highlighted is designated as Central London Frontage.
-Whilst they are not digitised, the existing kiosks have advertising and there is important context in the area such as the Clear Channel and JC Decaux advertisements within a short distance from the appeal location that display illuminated advertisements.
+The appeal site is found on a well-lit, footpath alongside commercial premises which have brightly lit shop frontages, which as we have highlighted is designated as Central London Frontage in the Camden Local Plan.
+Whilst they are not digitised, the existing kiosks have advertising and there is an important context in the area such as the bus shelter within a short distance from the appeal location that display's illuminated advertisements.
 It is therefore considered that the illuminated screens would have a neutral impact on the character, appearance and setting of the townscape but most importantly on highway safety.